jingtaoCoding/jingtaoCoding/README.md

-### Hi there 👋
+Hi 👋

-- 🔭 I have been coding in Elixir/Phoenix for the past few years, and still enjoy doign it a lot.
-- I also code in these: Ruby on Rails, C++, JavaScript (React/Redux/TypeScript), and other script languages, such as Python, Perl, Matable, R, etc.
-- ⚡ Fun fact: I love dogs and enjoy biking and crabbing.
+Thank you for checking out my profile!
+Allow me to share a little bit more:

+🔭 Since 2020, I've been immersed in the world of `Elixir/Phoenix` and `LiveView`, finding continuous joy in the coding journey.
+💻 My diverse tech stack includes proficiency in `Ruby on Rails`, `C++`, and `JavaScript` (`React`/`Redux`/`TypeScript`).
+I'm also well-versed in various scripting languages like `Python`, `Perl`, `MATLAB`, `R`, and more.

+⚡ Fun fact: Apart from my coding adventures, I'm an avid dog lover.
+When not immersed in technology, you can find me enjoying the simple pleasures of biking and crabbing.

 <!--
 **jingtaoCoding/jingtaoCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.